stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_conc/picogreen.md

 *   To the 99 uL in each well, add 1uL of template (sample).

 *   Additionally, at least one nucleotide sample should be used as a blank (2 replicates).
-	* Set up as above, with 99uL TE buffer and 1 uL sample.
+	* Set up as above, with 99 uL TE buffer and 1 uL sample.
     * This blank will not have Picogreen reagent added to it, and thus will give a measure of fluorescence that is present naturally in the sample.